 - University of Bath School of Management.

-Other universities to make frequent appearances in 2019 rankings include the University of Cambridge's Judge Business School, Imperial College Business School, Leeds University Business School, the University of Exeter's Business School, University of Manchester Alliance Business School, and the University of Strathclyde's Business School.
+Other universities to make frequent appearances in 2020 rankings include City, University of London Cass Business School, Imperial College Business School, The University of Manchester Alliance Business School, and the University of Strathclyde's Business School.

 Business and management courses

-- Islamic Finance at Durham University Business School
+- MSc Islamic Finance at Durham University Business School

-- Work Psychology at Loughborough University School of Business and Economics
+- MSc Work Psychology at Loughborough University School of Business and Economics

-- International Business at University of St Andrews School of Management
+- International Business MLitt at University of St Andrews School of Management

-- Business Analytics at University of Warwick Business School
+- MSc Business Analytics at University of Warwick Business School

-- Enterprise and Entrepreneurship at Leeds University Business School
+- Enterprise and Entrepreneurship MSc at Leeds University Business School

-- Operations, Project and Supply Chain Management at Manchester Alliance Business School
+- MSc Operations, Project and Supply Chain Management at Manchester Alliance Business School

-- Studies in Social Innovation at Cambridge Judge Business School.
+- Masters of Studies in Social Innovation at Cambridge Judge Business School.

-The majority of business courses are available to study on both a full and part-time basis, enabling you to tailor your study timetable around work or family commitments.
-In terms of funding, each business school is responsible for administering its own scholarships and bursaries so check what financial help is available at your chosen institution.
+The majority of business courses are available to study on both a full and part-time basis, enabling you to tailor your timetable around work or family commitments.
+Each business school is responsible for administering its own scholarships and bursaries, so check what financial help is available.

 How to choose a business school

-Studying for a postgraduate qualification requires a huge investment of time, effort and money so it's essential you make the right choice when it comes to picking a business school.
+Studying for a postgraduate qualification requires a huge investment of time, effort and money, so it's essential you make the right choice.

 You've done some initial research and now have a list of top-rated institutions, but how do you narrow down your options?
-First you need to decide on a course and list all the institutions that provide it.
-To help you reach a final decision you'll need to consider:
+First, decide on a course and list all the institutions that provide it.
+To help you reach a final decision, consider:

 - Location - would you prefer to study close to home or further afield?
 In a city or somewhere a little quieter?
-You also need to take into account the cost of living at different universities and how you'll cover your living costs.
+You also need to take into account the living costs at different universities, and how you'll cover them.

 - Reputation - to discover more about an institution's reputation speak to past students, look at rankings and find out if the university has industry accreditation.
-Do some research into its academic community.
+Research its academic community.
 Is the faculty diverse?
 Are lecturers considered leaders in the business field?
 Does the faculty have industry connections?
 Does the faculty have global experience and business knowledge?
 Read more about universities and departments.

 To find out as much as possible about an institution, research and read through their promotional material including prospectuses, websites and social media channels.
 It's also crucial to visit schools and, if possible, sit in on classes to get a real feel of the course.
 Attend open days and events such as study fairs to talk to admissions tutors, course leaders and current students and graduates.

-It's important to remember that while gaining a business degree from a prestigious university might look impressive on your CV, it is in no way a guarantee of employment.
-It's important to weigh up all the pros and cons of an institution before deciding on the right one for you.
+It's important to remember that while gaining a business degree from a prestigious university might look impressive on your CV, it's in no way a guarantee of employment.
+Weigh up all the pros and cons of an institution before deciding on the right one for you.